 When the power goes out, do what you can to preserve the food inside of your fridge and freezer.
 Keep the doors shut whenever possible, as this helps to maintain cold temperatures to the greatest degree possible.
 How long the power is out will determine whether or not your food will remain safe to eat after it goes back on.

-If the power was only out for 4 hours or less, your refrigerated food is fine to continue consuming.
+For frozen foods the rules are different.
 A freezer that is full to capacity will retain its temperature well enough to preserve food for two days.
 A half full freezer can accomplish this for about 24 hours.

-You should, however, double check the temperature inside your refrigerator once the power goes back on.
+You should always double check the temperature inside your refrigerator once the power goes back on.
 If you’re in doubt about any item in particular, it’s better to throw it out than to risk getting sick.